 #8: Elaborate Wooden Carvings in Pristine White

-Looking for a wooden temple design for a larger apartment?
+Looking for a big-sized wooden mandir design for your spacious home?
 Then this should be it.
 The wooden platform with a white laminate finish is for placing the murtis.

 #9: A Simple Wooden Shelf Mounted on an Accent Wall